Key players and considerations

 - Document your current technology landscape, and use this to design and implement your current-, interim-, and future-state architectures throughout the full implementation and deployments.

-- Lock and memorize your project charter and blueprint documents before starting design and build.
+- Lock and memorize your project charter and blueprint documents before starting to design and build.
 Costs go up sharply after you bring on a systems integrator or third-party team to start design and build.

 - Implement change assurance and enterprise architecture functions early on.
 These supporting functions are many times undervalued and understaffed, but can derail a program just as fast as other program functions.

-Be sure to read our Avoiding a Game of ERP Russian Roulette white paper to dive deeper into the risks and rewards of an ERP journey, and how you can de-risk the journey.
+Be sure to read our Avoiding a Game of ERP Roulette white paper to dive deeper into the risks and rewards of an ERP journey, and how you can de-risk the journey.

 If you are considering an ERP initiative, are already involved in one and need guidance, or have implemented an ERP solution that is not meeting your business needs, please reach out to Liberty.
 We are here to help you in every ERP situation – with experience executing ERP projects across the full implementation lifecycle from initial visioning and blueprinting to project rescue – and have worked with every major ERP software suite in the industry.